Heetsavjiyani/Task-schedular/README.md

 Key Features
 Task Creation
-Add tasks with title, description, due date and time.
+1.Add tasks with title, description, due date and time.

 Recurring Reminders
-Choose between one-time, daily, or weekly repetition.
+1.Choose between one-time, daily, or weekly repetition.

 Background Monitoring
-A background worker continuously scans for upcoming tasks and triggers notifications.
+1.A background worker continuously scans for upcoming tasks and triggers notifications.

 Persistent Storage
-Task data is securely stored in an SQLite database for persistence.
+1.Task data is securely stored in an SQLite database for persistence.

 Cross-Platform Alerts
-Desktop pop-ups powered by Plyer, functioning on Windows, macOS, and Linux.
+1.Desktop pop-ups powered by Plyer, functioning on Windows, macOS, and Linux.

 Human-Readable IDs
-Tasks are indexed with unique Base62-encoded IDs for clarity and ease of reference.
+1.Tasks are indexed with unique Base62-encoded IDs for clarity and ease of reference.

 Tech Stack
 Python 3.12